Chances are an interviewer will ask you at least one or two situational interview questions during your next interview.

 What is a situational interview?

 Everything about a situational interview is similar to a traditional job interview.
 You're in a room with an interviewer — or interacting with an interviewer through video.
-The only difference is the types of questions you're asked.
+The only difference is the types of compentency interview questions you're asked.

 The formula to answering situational job interview questions

-The best way to prepare for a situational job interview is to make a list of several specific challenges or obstacles you've faced in the workplace, as well as your greatest accomplishments.
+The best way to prepare for a situational interview question is to make a list of several specific challenges or obstacles you've faced in the workplace, as well as your greatest accomplishments.
 Then, using the STAR method, outline the situation, task, action, and result of each situation.

 Here's a breakdown of what that will look like: